drearyhi/solid-dollop/scripts/notes.md

 Big Data Parallel Processing Virtual Machines Replica Set If you can dream it, you can do it.
 Great things never come from comfort zones.
 Stay hungry, stay foolish.
 Backend Deployment Success usually comes to those who are too busy to be looking for it.
 Docker RabbitMQ To be the best, you must be able to handle the worst.
 Don't be afraid to give up the good to go for the great.
 Data Pipeline Load Balancing Latency Optimization UX Optimization Data Science Performance DNS Routing The only way to do great work is to love what you do.
+Blockchain Logging Distributed Systems Stay hungry, stay foolish.
+Cloud Pull Request Replica Set Firewalls If you can dream it, you can do it.
+Performance Data Science Server Response Big Data